murshidazher/dotfiles/docs/migration.md

 ## Step 4: Copy other data to `~/migration`

 - Copy wi-fi settings
-- Copy automator settings
+- Copy automator settings (create workflow and scripts)
 - Copy installed fonts (use fontbase if not)

-Then finally suggest a list of other data and settings the user should consider migrating (git branches, tabs, logs, licenses, etc.).
+Then finally suggest a list of other data and settings the user should consider migrating (git branches, tabs, logs, licenses, etc.)